fbpx

 But what actually is an Alpine Strawberry?
 Alpine strawberries are true heirloom berries.
 Fragaria vesca is native to much of the USA and Canada, as well as areas in Asia and Europe.

 Alpine Strawberries are classified as Fragaria vesca, along with Woodland Strawberries (Fraises des Bois).
 Typically, gardeners refer to the long and thin Fragaria vesca berries as Alpine Strawberries, while the rounded Fragaria vesca are called Woodland Strawberries.
 Alpine Strawberries tend not to grow runners, while Woodland Strawberries do run.
-Alpine Strawberries are day neutral, while Woodland Strawberries are June-bearing.
+Alpine Strawberries are day-neutral, while Woodlands are June-bearing.

 Woodland berries are not a hybrid variety like most garden or supermarket strawberries.
 Alpine strawberries are much smaller than these hybrid types.
 Check out the photo below for a comparison of conventional garden strawberries to alpine strawberries.